Inside the Royal Honeymoon—And Three More Worthy Vacation Spots

 Royal wedding 2.0 is just weeks away, and it has the couple’s biggest fans wondering where they will be whisked away for their first vacation together as husband and wife.
 After Prince Harry and Meghan Markle tie the knot on May 19 at Windsor Castle in London, England, the world is their oyster for a luxe royal honeymoon.

 Travel + Leisure magazine reports that the newlyweds will head to a royal honeymoon in Namibia, a country in southern Africa that borders the Atlantic Ocean.
-The choice makes sense, muses Teresa Blecher of Honeymoon Islands travel agency in Haymarket, Virginia, because it’s ideal when it comes to privacy—Namibia is one of the least-densely populated countries in the world.
+The choice makes sense, muses Teresa Belcher of Honeymoon Islands travel agency in Haymarket, Virginia, because it’s ideal when it comes to privacy—Namibia is one of the least-densely populated countries in the world.
 The two will reportedly stay at Natural Selection’s Hoanib Valley Camp, the country’s newest luxury camp, which officially opens to the public in June 2018.
 Of course, that means the Meghan and Harry will be the first and only guests on the property at the time.

 These aren’t your typical rustic African safari accommodations—this is a stylish, six-bedroom tented camp nestled in the remote, wild environment of Kaokoland that’s surrounding by towering mountains, sand dunes, and massive expanses of desert.
 Sign us up!